 The Town considers all revenues available if they are collected within 90 days after year-end, except for property taxes.
 Ad valorem taxes receivable are not accrued as a revenue because the amount is not susceptible to accrual.
 At June 30, taxes receivable for property other than motor vehicles are materially past due and are not considered to be an available resource to finance the operations of the current year.
 Also, as of September 1, 2013, State law altered the procedures for the assessment and collection of property taxes on registered motor vehicles in North Carolina.
-Effective with this change in the law, the State of North Carolina is responsible for billing and collecting the property taxes on registered motor vehicles on behalf of all municipalities and special tax districts.
-Property taxes are due when vehicles are registered.
+Effective with this change in the law, the State of North Carolina is responsible for billing and collecting the property taxes on registered motor vehicles are registered.
 The billed taxes are applicable to the fiscal year in which they are received.
 Uncollected taxes that were billed in periods prior to September 1, 2013 and for limited registration plates are shown as a receivable in these financial statements and are offset by deferred inflows of resources.

 Sales taxes and certain intergovernmental revenues, such as the utilities franchise tax, collected and held by the State at year-end on behalf of the Town are recognized as revenue.
 Sales taxes are considered a shared revenue for the Town because the tax is levied by Jackson County and then remitted to and distributed by the State.
 Intergovernmental revenues and sales and services are not susceptible to accrual because generally they are not measurable until received in cash.
 All taxes, including those dedicated for specific purposes are reported as general revenues rather than program revenues.
 Under the terms of grant agreements, the Town funds certain programs by a combination of specific cost-reimbursement grants, categorical block grants, and general revenues.
 Thus, when program expenses are incurred, there is both restricted and unrestricted net position available to finance the program.
-It is the Town's policy to first apply cost-reimbursement grant resources to such programs, followed by categorical block grants, and then general revenues.
+It is the Town's policy to first apply cost-reimbursement grant revenues.